BRITISH SCHOOL OF MARKETING INTERNATIONAL

 - At BSMI, teachers will provide a balanced curriculum equipping students with the skills and knowledge required for critical thinking so that students will understand and become tolerant of difference and diversity.

-- From the first day students arrive at BSMI the school promotes equality and diversity in its induction presentation.
+- From the first day students arrive at BSMI, the college promotes equality and diversity in its induction presentation.
 This clearly demonstrates the values of BSMI and the UK by informing students about the equal, tolerant and diverse society in which they are part of.
 It also talks about religious observance and says students will not be penalised if they wish to visit a religious place of worship during lesson times.

 - The curriculum will promote British values, including democracy, the rule of law, individual liberty and mutual respect, tolerance of different faiths and religions.